Executive Order Reclassifies Marijuana to Schedule III: Impact on Retailers

 The End of IRS 280E: Financial Relief for Retailers

-The most immediate and "game-changing" impact of this order is the effective end of IRS Code 280E.
+The most immediate and "game-changing" impact of this order is the effective end of IRS Code 280E for applicable businesses.
 Under Schedule I and II, plant-touching businesses were prohibited from deducting ordinary business expenses from their taxes.
-This often resulted in effective tax rates of 70% or higher.
+This often resulted in effective tax rates of 70% or higher for plant-touching businesses.

 With the move to Schedule III, retailers can finally deduct standard expenses like rent, payroll, marketing, and technology investments.
 This will result in an immediate influx of capital for small business owners, allowing them to reinvest in their infrastructure and scale their operations.